Preheat the water. Bring kettle water to a boil and remove from heat.

 Insert the filter basket into the brewer bottom.

-You should use moderate heat, and make sure that (if you’re using a gas stove) the handle is not being subjected to heat or it will be damaged.
-Leave the top lid open for now.
+Put the brewer on the stove, use moderate heat and make sure that the handle is not subjected to heat.
+Leave the top lid open.

 The coffee will begin to come out and you will hear a puffing sound and see a rich-brown stream that will get progressively lighter in color.
 Once the stream is the color of yellow honey, remove from heat source with hot pads and close the lid.

 Wrap the bottom of the pot in a chilled bar towel or run under cold tap water to stop extraction.

 BARISTA TIP: We do this to prevent the coffee from developing a metallic taste.
 The idea here is to get a relatively small amount of coffee which is very concentrated and rich.

 As soon as the coffee stops bubbling out, pour it into cups or a carafe.
 You may wish to dilute with hot water depending on preference.